 Skislewicz's second appearance on this list earns him a spot in the top three with a design from 1940 that is decidedly more modern and cutting edge than the Breakwater or any other preceding artifice.
 The narrow slit windows give the building a futuristic and mysterious ambiance, while the massive blade of concrete that cuts through the center of the rounded facade pronounces the Plymouth's presence as it towers over the street corner.
 It's a building that would raise eyebrows if it were proposed today, much less what it must have 70 years ago, making it an even more precious gem from this fascinating period of building.

-This choice may not sit particularly well amongst purists, who might argue that this 1947 building meanders into the Miami Modern style as much as it dabbles in Deco.
-Fortunately, they aren't writing this article -- I am.
+This choice may not sit particularly well amongst purists, who might argue that this 1947 building meanders into the Miami modern style as much as it dabbles in deco.
+Fortunately, they aren't writing this article — I am.
 And I love this building.
-The bevelled brilliant white frontage has the amazing quality of looking variably beautiful from different angles and the unmistakable finned Delano finial that crowns the building is both unostentatious and grand.
+The beveled brilliant white frontage has the amazing quality of looking variably beautiful from different angles, and the unmistakable finned Delano finial that crowns the building is both unostentatious and grand.
 The rooftop lounge area offers a wonderfully refreshing perspective that's far from the flatland ground-level view that's so easy to become accustomed to when looking around South Beach.
-This is one of the places where the sheer coolness of old school Miami Beach continues to live and breathe.
+This is one of the places where the sheer coolness of old-school Miami Beach continues to live and breathe.

-The finest example of sublime Art Deco architecture in Miami is also the oldest building on this list.
-Originally built in 1930 as the Miami Beach Public Library and Arts Center, Pancoast's design has a regal air to it, in its width and the visual strength of the wings on either side of the steps.
-The Museum also has a one of a kind skin, as the building is covered in fossilized paleolithic coral that adds texture and a naturally aging hue to the structure.
+The finest example of sublime art deco architecture in Miami is also the oldest building on this list.
+Originally built in 1930 as the Miami Beach Public Library and Arts Center, Pancoast's design has a regal air to it in its width and the visual strength of the wings on either side of the steps.
+The museum also has a one-of-a-kind skin, as the building is covered in fossilized paleolithic coral that adds texture and a naturally aging hue to the structure.
 Perhaps most engrossing are the bas reliefs above the main entrance facing Collins Avenue that depict everything from glorious pelicans to the conquest of Florida by the Spanish.
-It stands apart as a gorgeous building that lacks neither subtlety nor gravitas, that has stood for 83 years as a keystone of Miami Beach architecture.
+It stands apart as a gorgeous building that lacks neither subtlety nor gravitas and has stood for 83 years as a keystone of Miami Beach architecture.